 There are many pharmacies in Qatar and availability of prescription medication is very good.
-However some medication may not be available.
+However, some medication may not be available.
 It is strongly advised to check the availability of any regular prescription medication that you may be taking that could potentially be unavailable in Qatar.
-In the event that a medication is unavailable, it is advisable to bring a supply to last until returning to the home country.
-Help in determining availability of medication in Qatar can be accessed by contacting XN Global Service Center at:
+In the event that medication is unavailable, it is advisable to bring a supply to last until returning to the home country.
+Help in determining availability of medication in Qatar can be accessed by contacting Allianz Customer Service Team at the following:

-EAP is available to CNA-Q employees and families.
-Full details of the program is available via the Intranet, Human Resources Resources Available at CNA-Q Campus.
+EAP is available to UDST employees and families.
+Full details of the program are available via the Intranet, Human Resources Resources Available at UDST Campus.